Anime Unscripted: Guest

 Best Novice Performance, Masquerade

-Bakuretsu Con is a small, low-key anime convention held each autumn near Burlington, Vermont at the Hampton Inn and Conference Center.
-This year marked Bakuretsu Con's fifth anniversary, and the con celebrated by moving to a slightly larger venue at the Hampton Inn.
-The location was pretty for photos and the larger space allowed for better organization of events.
-Even better, the Hampton Inn’s rooms went for only $79 a night, which included free breakfast and complimentary tea, coffee, and hot chocolate 24 hours a day.
-The Hampton Inn did experience significant problems with their key cards, however, and it became almost impossible to have more than one functioning card per room throughout the weekend.
-Bakuretsu Con did suffer from a lack of people, including masquerade judges who were recruited the day of the event.
-While main events like the AMV contest and Anime Unscripted were well-attended, other panels ran to near empty rooms.
-Bakuretsu Con's out-of-the-way location and lack of promotion have prevented it from developing the following it deserves, as the organizers did put together an enjoyable event.
+Bakuretsu Con is a small, low-key anime convention held each autumn near Burlington, Vermont.
+This year marked Bakuretsu Con's fifth anniversary, and the con celebrated by moving to a slightly larger venue at the Hampton Inn and Conference Center in Colchester, Vermont.
+The location was pretty for photos, featuring a small courtyard with a gazebo, and the larger space allowed plenty of room for panels and a main event space.
+The convention room rate was only $79 a night, which included free breakfast and complimentary tea, coffee, and hot chocolate 24 hours a day - an attractive deal for most attendees.
+With roommates, most could stay at the host hotel for under $50 for the weekend, though many attendees reported issues with having more than one functioning key card per room.
+Convention guests were few and two voice actors canceled close to the con date; however those who were there included artist Steve Bennett, editor Scott Melzer, the Comiku Girls, and anime voice actor Spike Spencer.
+Bakuretsu Con did suffer from a lack of people; while main events like the AMV contest and Anime Unscripted were well-attended, other panels ran to near empty rooms.
+Bakuretsu Con's out-of-the-way location and lack of promotion likely contribute to its small size, however despite these drawbacks the organizers put together an enjoyable event.

 Shiva's Weekend Breakdown:

-That night I hit up the AMV contest, which I had entered for the first time with “Tonight, A Tribute To Rinoa” from Final Fantasy VIII which was in the Drama category and “Breath of Release” from Final Fantasy X which was in the Romance category.
-I was surprised by the high quality of some of the entries, while others were obviously a first attempt at AMV making.
-Highlights included a Naruto vid entitled “The Human Equation” which immediately stood out for its editing.
+Following the show I went to the AMV contest which I had entered for the first time; my “Tonight, A Tribute To Rinoa” AMV from Final Fantasy VIII was competing in the Drama category and my “Breath of Release” AMV from Final Fantasy X was competing in Romance.
+Given the small size of the convention I was surprised by the high quality of some of the entries, while others were obviously a first attempt at AMV making and would have been disqualified at larger contests for having watermarks or varying aspect ratios.
+A Naruto AMV entitled “The Human Equation” immediately stood out for its excellent editing.
 My videos seemed to go over OK, though it was hard to tell while sitting up front in the seating section reserved for AMV editors.
-In the future I think I’ll bypass the reserved seating and hide in the back so I can better tell how the audience reacts to my videos.
-That night we hit up the dance, which was small but they played some great music, so we boogied down until it ended.
+I decided that if I made it into any future AMV contests I'd bypass the reserved seating and hide in the back so I can observe the audience's reaction.
+Afterwards I hit up the dance with my roommates, which was small but they played some great music.

-That night I changed into Tifa and hung out with the crew; Spike Spencer stumbled out of his panel (ironically entitled "How To Talk To Girls”) and proceeded to follow me around making sexual comments.
-I kept telling him to shove off until I found PatD who rescued me.
+That night I changed into Tifa and wandered a bit on my own.
+Spike Spencer stumbled out of his panel (ironically entitled "How To Talk To Girls”) and proceeded to follow me around making sexual comments.
+I kept telling him to shove off until I found PatrickD who rescued me.
 We hid in the basement where we made paper hats from a stack of flyers.
 As a joke, we stuck one in the elevator and sent it upstairs.
-When the elevator came back down, Sephy's sister was inside, holding the hat.
+When the elevator came back down, it had one of our friends, holding the hat.
 We then sent more hats up the elevator with messages saying “Follow Hat To Party."
 We could hear other people laughing upstairs, and would push the down button fast enough so that they had to journey downstairs.
-It was a fun night!
+Afterwards we all hung out in the room; it was a fun night!

-Sunday I wore Julia Heartilly, while AkaneSaotome got into her Ash Ketchum outfit which had an amazing wig!
-We all hung out for a bit, and PatD and I were amused to find that many of our paper hats from the night before had reappeared in various places around the con.
-That afternoon we headed to Pizza Putt for food, arcade games, and an AWESOME indoor mini golf course before heading home.
-Fantastic weekend, and I made a bunch of new friends!
+Sunday I wore Julia Heartilly and PatrickD and I were amused to find that many of our paper hats from the night before had reappeared in various places around the con.
+That afternoon we all drove to Pizza Putt near the Burlington airport for food, arcade games, and an awesome indoor mini golf course before parting ways.
+All and all it was a fantastic weekend, and I made a bunch of new friends!